realwoopee/multi-purpose-tg-bot/README.md

 **Multi-purpose Telegram Bot** is a telegram bot based on ASP.NET Core & [Telegram.Bot](https://github.com/TelegramBots/Telegram.Bot).

-The main idea of this bot is use of filter-handler architecture similar to ASP.NET routes and controllers.
+The main idea of this bot is to use filter-handler architecture similar to ASP.NET routes and controllers.

+It consists of a single router and many filters that decide what handler will with a received message.
+Thus handlers have only one responsibility - get some information from the message and do something based on that info.

 That way you don't need to put all your logic in a single controller.

-What you have is a single router and many filters that decide what handler will with a received message.
-Thus handlers have only one responsibility - get some information from the message and do something based on that info.

 ### Third party libraries
 * [Telegram.Bot library](https://github.com/TelegramBots/Telegram.Bot)